Bloc/portfolio-iro/_posts/2016-11-03-WorldofBloc.md

 ---
 When I started the bloc Full Stack Web Developer software program I had one primary goal... learn as much as I could from this experience.

-My programming experience prior to Bloc was an ancient language known as fanuc.
+My programming experience prior to Bloc was an ancient language known as FANUC.
+FANUC was used to program CNC and robotic machines.

 I had some exposure to the Java, that kinda of ended after some simple tutorials.

 So, what was Ruby and how was it on Rails.
 Front-End, Back-End.
 I soon found that this world of programming languages had evoluted quite fast.
-Why Ruby and not Java, or Python, or C++, even Swift.
+Why Ruby and not Java, or Python, or C++, even Swift?
+The simple answer is speed in coding and readiblility.

 The following code, for me was a major breakthrough in understanding the what how and why code worked.